Attacked bus driver says altercation started with fight between 2 girls, then a lie

 "God spoke to me... at that point when she started to yank me off the bus...
 I just knew that when she got me off of the bus it was over.
 So when she finally got me off the bus and I heard God say just stay still...just let them do whatever they're going to do, I got you," Griffin said, who showed her cuts and bruises.
 "As they were hitting me, I didn't feel a thing."

-"If I had done anything different, I might have been Patrula Griffin, Rest In Piece today, instead of Patrula Griffin I'm so glad you're okay," Griffin said, saying she knew God was in control.
+"If I had done anything different, I might have been Patrula Griffin, Rest In Peace today, instead of Patrula Griffin I'm so glad you're okay," Griffin said, saying she knew God was in control.

 "If it hadn't have been me, it would have been somebody else," Griffin said, adding that "I do truly forgive them for what they have done."